Junshan Zhang received his Ph.D. degree

 Fulton Chair Professor since 2015.
 His research interests fall in the general field of information networks and

 data science, including communication networks, edge computing and machine learning for IoT, mobile social networks, smart grid.

 His current research focuses on fundamental problems in information networks and data science,

-mobile social networks, information theory, stochastic modeling and control for smart grid.
+information theory, stochastic modeling and control for smart grid.

 Prof. Zhang is a Fellow of the IEEE, and a recipient of the ONR Young Investigator Award in 2005 and

 the NSF CAREER award in 2003.
 He received the IEEE Wireless Communication Technical Committee